boy1dr/SpleeterGui/README.md

 Please contact me mitchell_cj@hotmail.com if you would like to take on this project and continue to provide it for general use.

 I will provide the latest version of the software on my github and keep all prevous github repositories online.
-But any and all donwloadable packages will be removed.
+But any and all downloadable packages will be removed.

 If there is a new location for an installable version of this software i will link it here.